nissimuseri/DevOps-Learning/rke_cluster.md

 (For our needs and capability, we have created the cluster with 2 nodes).

+## Step 4 - Raise the RKE cluster up:
-After you finish to enter all the details, the cluster.yml file will be create.
+After you have finished to enter all the details, the cluster.yml file will be create.
 For running this cluster, you have to enable the execution of `docker.soc`:

 ```